SondiSohan/AI-Product-Service-Prototype-Development-and-Business-Financial-Modelling-ai-shopping-assistant-/README.md

 # AI-Product-Service-Prototype-Development-and-Business-Financial-Modelling-ai-shopping-assistant-
 The AI Shopping Assistant has the potential to transform the retail industry by providing personalized shopping experiences, reducing wastage, and improving inventory management.
 * By following the steps of prototype selection, development, business modeling, and financial modeling, the AI Shopping Assistant can be developed into a highly feasible, viable, and monetizable product, ensuring its success and sustainability in the competitive retail market.
+* The AI Shopping Assistant is designed to remain relevant in the long-term future (20-30 years).
+The increasing demand for personalized shopping experiences and efficient retail operations ensures its longevity.
+As AI technology evolves, the system can be continuously updated to incorporate new advancements.
+* The product is directly monetizable through subscription models, consulting services, and licensing fees.
+Retailers can be charged based on the scale of implementation and the level of customization required.